internalsystemerror/ise-module-bootstrap/README.md

 # ise-module-bootstrap
-Twitter Bootstrap module used by Internalsystemerror Limited
+Twitter Bootstrap module for Zend Framework 2 used by Internalsystemerror Limited